 The small village of Priors Hardwick occupies an elevated position along a ridge of high ground within the open countrywide of south-east Warwickshire.
 The largely dispersed settlement has evolved around a central triangular area of open meadows, the site of an abandoned medieval village.
 Narrow lanes thread their way carefully around this green space, opening up a progressive sequence of spaces and vistas.
-Clustered around the dominant feature of St. Mary’s Church is an assortment of picturesque cottages, houses and barns.
+Clustered around the dominant feature of the church of St. Mary the Virgin is an assortment of picturesque cottages, houses and barns.

 The spacial contributions of the wide verges and irregular plots are as important as the buildings themselves.
 A well-tended area of grass verge around the War Memorial acts as a natural focal point, with the church, lych-gate and mature trees on one side providing a perfect counterpoint for the rustic charm of the 17th and 18th century stone cottages opposite.